awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 go test ./...
 ```

-This will test all modules in the current folder and any submodules.
+This tests all modules in the current folder and any submodules.

 ### Prerequisites

 You must have an AWS account, and have your default credentials and AWS Region
 configured as described in
 [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html)
-in the AWS SDK for Go Developer Guide.
+in the *AWS SDK for Go Developer Guide*.

-You must have at least Go 1.17 installed.
+You must have Go 1.17 or later installed.

 ## Additional information